nazhimkalam/Slack-Clone/README.md

 ---

-## You should have the following node modules in order to create this application:

-**1. Default node packages which comes when you create a new react project**
+## Open the VS terminal in the project and enter the code below to install all the dependencies

            npm install

-**2. firebase tools (run in terminal, "npm install -g firebase-tools") and sudo before npm for MAC users**

-**3. Install the following dependencies**

-        npm i  @material-ui/core
-        npm i  @material-ui/icons
-        npm i firebase
-        npm i react-router-dom

-**4. Run in VS terminal "npm i firebase" this will install all the dependencies of firebase into the project**

 ---